 Signage and displays are important here.
 The simple act of putting a product on a display around your tills is likely to get your customers to look at it, but you can do better.
-Innovative shelving and signage can be used to highlight not just a product but the main reason a consumer might buy it.
+Innovative retail shelving, wall display shelves and signage can be used to highlight not just a product but the main reason a consumer might buy it.
 This can be as simple as making sure the price is clearly visible if it’s a good deal, or as complicated as eye-catching, light-up displays that show an exciting product from all angles.

 It’s easy to assume what the best POS products are.
 You’ve seen all the grocery stores selling sweets and chewing gum at the tills, so you should do the same, right?
 Not necessarily.
 While your assumptions might be correct, you won’t know without measuring, testing and making use of data wherever possible.